oscarpg41/wpplugin_phonebook/README.md

 The phone book have three fields: idPhone, name and phone

-The phonebook database have three columns:
+The opg_plugin_phonebook database have three columns:

 - `idPhone` INT( 11 ) ,

 - `name` VARCHAR( 255 ) NOT NULL ,

 - `phone` VARCHAR( 40 ) NOT NULL )';

 The plugin contains four files:
 - opg_phonebook.php